Komi De

 Komi De (Ԁ ԁ; italics: Ԁ ԁ) is a letter of the Molodtsov alphabet, a version of Cyrillic.
-It was used only in the writing of the Komi language in the 1920s.
+It was used in the writing of the Komi language in the 1920s.

-The lowercase form resembles the lowercase of the Latin letter D (d d) and its uppercase form resembles a rotated capital Latin letter P or Cyrillic letter Er or a reversed soft sign.
+The lowercase form resembles the lowercase of the Latin letter D (d d) and its uppercase form resembles a rotated capital Latin letter P or Cyrillic letter Er or a mirrored soft sign.

 Komi De represents the voiced dental plosive /d/, like the pronunciation of d in "din".
 This sound is represented by the Cyrillic letter De (Д д) in other Cyrillic alphabets.